Last Photographed: Saturday 20th September 2008

 Warwick Castle today is said to be the most complete medieval castle in Britain.
 Despite Jacobean and Victorian additions and alterations, the essential fabric of the earlier fortress survives in remarkable condition, with the ramparts and 14th Century towers in near-perfect condition and all open to exploration by the public.

-Despite its splendour, Warwick Castle is let down by the "theme park" approach that currently characterises the management of the site.
-It is very much a commercial venture, with the emphasis on entertainment and profit rather than history and conservation.
-This is reflected in the extortionate entrance fees.
+Despite its splendour, Warwick Castle is let down by the approach that currently characterises the management of the site.
+It's very much a commercial venture, with the emphasis on entertainment and profit rather than history and heritage.
+This is reflected in the extortionate entrance fees (currently running at a gate price of nearly £30 for an adult - discounts available with advance booking).

-For a family with young children, I imagine there's much to commend the castle as a tourist attraction, but for those interested in the history of medieval fortresses, it's a real effort to get past the clamour of school parties, themed burger stalls and costumed entertainers.
-I would strongly recommend visiting as far out of season as possible, when there may still be a chance of experiencing a little space for quiet contemplation and exploration.
+For a family with young children, I imagine there's much to commend the castle as a tourist attraction, but for those interested in medieval history, it's a real effort to get past the clamour of school parties, themed burger stalls and costumed entertainers.
+Personally, I wouldn't recommend this castle to anyone except families looking for an expensive medieval theme park experience.
+I found the experience so dismal I could barely be bothered photographing it.